Singapore Airlines fleet

-Singapore Airlines operates a predominantly widebody fleet, until the re-introduction of the Boeing 737 in March 2021 following the merger with SilkAir.
+Singapore Airlines has been in operation since 1972, and operates a predominantly widebody fleet, until the second re-introduction of the Boeing 737 in March 2021 following the merger with SilkAir.
 The airline also operates Boeing 747-400F and Boeing 777F freighters.
-As of March 2023, there were 146 aircraft registered in the Singapore Airlines fleet, comprising 137 passenger aircraft and 9 freighters.
+As of February 2025, there were 163 aircraft registered in the Singapore Airlines fleet, comprising 151 passenger aircraft and 12 freighters.

+On May 16, 2023, Singapore Airlines confirmed that it had cancelled orders for eight Boeing 737 MAX 8 aircraft and swapped an order for three 787-9s to three 787-10s.

 Current fleet

 As of October 2025, Singapore Airlines operates the following aircraft: